 For more on Dr. Nunez-Smith, click here.

-Dr. Deepa Camenga is an Instructor of Pediatrics in the Section of Adolescent Medicine at Yale.
-She is board certified in pediatrics and completed her medical education and residency training at the University of Rochester, NY.
+Dr. Deepa Camenga is an Assistant Professor of Emergency Medicine, Section of Research at Yale.
+She is board certified in pediatrics and addiction medicine.
+Dr. Camenga completed her medical education and residency training at the University of Rochester, NY.
 Dr. Camenga completed a fellowship in health services research through the Robert Wood Johnson Foundation Clinical Scholars Program at Yale.
-She attends on the medical wards at YNHH Children’s Hospital, sees patients in the Adolescent Comprehensive Care Clinic, and works...
+She attends on the medical wards at YNHH Children’s Hospital, sees patients at the APT Foundation,...

 Associate Professor of Neurology